Knowledge Hub

 What evidence do you need to bring a dilapidations claim?

-The Civil Procedure Rules dictate that the Dilapidations Protocol (which we’ll discuss in more detail in the next section) must be followed in disputes of this nature.
-Landlords should instruct a surveyor to inspect the property and prepare a document called a ‘schedule of dilapidations,’ a document prescribed by the protocol.
+The Civil Procedure Rules (CPR) state that the Dilapidations Protocol (which we’ll discuss in more detail in the next section) must be followed in disputes of this kind.
+Landlords should instruct a surveyor to inspect the property and prepare a document called a ‘schedule of dilapidations’.

 The schedule of dilapidations

-The schedule essentially sets out the landlord’s grounds for bringing the claim because it consists of a list of any alleged breaches of covenant (obligations) by the tenant in relation to the condition of the property, along with details of the repair, redecoration and reinstatement work that needs to be undertaken to remedy the breach or breaches.
+The schedule sets out the landlord’s grounds for bringing the claim because it contains a list of any alleged breaches of covenant (obligations) by the tenant in relation to the condition of the property, along with details of the repair, redecoration and reinstatement work that needs to be undertaken to remedy the breach or breaches.
 The schedule should also include the landlord’s estimated costs involved in carrying out these works.
-A ‘Quantified Demand’ should also be included, which further details and substantiates the landlord’s claim for compensation.
+A ‘Quantified Demand’ should also be included, which gives further details and supports the landlord’s claim for compensation.
 The landlord should serve a dilapidations claim within 56 days of the end of the lease.

 How to make a dilapidations claim